Make Running Fun

 In elementary school, running should be about participation and developing a healthy lifestyle, not about being the fastest kid in the school or program.
 Save competition for middle and high school aged students.

-.
-Around the age of 8 to 12, children may enjoy participation in a more organized running program that has a more systematic training environment that lasts two to three months.
-Around the age of 12 for girls and 14 for boys, key developmental changes will enable students to slowly increase training distance and duration leading to participation in a systematic and competitive training environment.
+- Around the age of 12 for girls, and 14 for boys, key developmental changes will enable students to increase training distance and duration leading to participation in a systematic and competitive training environment.

 Running workload includes volume (distance), intensity (speed or effort), and frequency (number of days a week).
 Just like with adults’ running training, children should start a running program with a low-volume, low-intensity plan and limit frequency to a couple of days per week.
 Workload should increase over the duration of the program, but should remain appropriate for the individual runner.

 Running in a kid’s fun run or youth track event can be a great experience for kids.